mcakyerima/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # alx-higher_level_programming

-Welcome to the JavaScript repository at ALX School! 🚀
+Welcome to the JavaScript repository at ALX 🚀

 ## Table of Contents